rxsd20/gpt-5-partitions/README.md

+Check 5 partitions and 10 raid
+==============
+## Descriptions
 This vagrant creates a vm, installs the necessary packages to complete the job, builds 10 raids, creates a gpt partition and 5 partitions.
-==============

 ## Setup and run
 * **Step 1**: Using Command Terminal, download and install: ```git clone https://github.com/rxsd20/gpt-5-partitions.git```